rabelais88/this-movie-review-does-not-exist/README.md

 Scene: Inside the cramped confines of a smoky comedy club, Lucy and Jack perform their ill-fated double act, "The Laughing Lovers".
 Clad in mismatched costumes and armed with an arsenal of slapstick props, the duo launches into a series of hilariously botched routines, eliciting groans and guffaws from the audience in equal measure.
 As chaos ensues on stage, Lucy and Jack's bond only grows stronger, their infectious laughter ringing out amidst the comedic mayhem.
 ```

-- adding commands such as "make it simpler" does not work. continously asking the similar kind of question for multiple times works.it. this also has been made into a pipeline with python.
+- adding commands such as "make it simpler" does not work. continously asking the similar kind of question for multiple times works. this has been made into a pipeline with python.

-- some MJ images took significantly more retries than the other images. these were face swapped with facefusion. it works great but sometimes also fails at recognizing face.
+- some MJ images took significantly more retries than the other images. face swap by facefusion are necessary for such cases. it works great but sometimes also fails at recognizing face.

 # Webpages

-- the entire webpages are made without any AI intervention. using gen AI more is definitely what I want to do but thinking about good question itself takes too long sometimes. it has been more useful when there is an edge case or the job requires some creativity. (which is kinda odd, this statement contracts to what's said earlier in this article.)
+- the entire website is made without any AI intervention. gen AI is more useful for edge case or the job requires some creativity. (which is kinda odd, this statement contracts to what's said earlier in this article.) gen AI is less useful when there's a clear picture.
+I was sure about what I wanted to create: movie critic site clone.

 # Insights

-- prompt engineering is definitely a something.
-In other words, gen AI still sucks at some problems.
+- prompt engineering is definitely a thing.
+In other words, gen AI still sucks at one-shot answer.
 - chain-prompting is a useful skill.
 - little knowledge of coding is especially useful for making chain-prompting pipelines.
-- creating consistent result with gen AI is incredibly difficult. always think of failure rate, be aware that some of the results are needed to be thrown away. when making pipelines, wrap the code with try-catch and save every result to machine readable format.
+- creating consistent result with gen AI is more difficult than the expectation. always think of failure rate, be aware that some of the results are needed to be thrown away. when making pipelines, wrap the code with try-catch and save every result to machine readable format.
-- the end result is super interesting. some photos look very real.
+- the end result is super interesting. some photos look very real. some articles are fun to read.
-- gen AI is expensive. compared to the amount of money that is used for hosting a web app for a month, more money has been used on gen AI for 1 week of work. knowing how to save money when using gen AI seems like a good knowledge.
+- gen AI is expensive. compared to the amount of money that is used for hosting a web app for a month, more money has been used on gen AI for 1 week of work. knowing how to save money when using gen AI is useful.

 # Note